YadavYashvant/Droidploy/README.md

 - Creates DNS CNAME automatically
 - Uses QUIC protocol with hardcoded edge IPs (DNS workaround)

-See the [attached research document](#) for the full 8000-word deep dive on why this is so complicated 😅

 ## Tech Stack

 - **Kotlin** - Android app